suvanbanerjee/SuvanBanerjee/README.md

 [![I❤️8bit](https://i.postimg.cc/3rbfwKVs/banner-8bit.jpg)](https://postimg.cc/hhT1yqSs)
-### 👋 Hello world!
+### 👋 नमस्ते world!

-I am currently exploring different domains of technologies from both hardware and software.
-I have been learning about some electronics and sensors.
-Moreover, I am digging deep into how computers work from transistor level in the software part.
-I have made some progress in networks, cyber security and Linux and also know the basics of Web development, Python and C.
+ I'm Suvan, and I'm presently delving into various aspects of technology, encompassing hardware and software.
+I've been immersing myself in the world of AI/ML, Networking, Sensors, IoT and I'm also diving into the inner workings of computers, right down to the transistor level in the software realm.
+I've been making headway in areas like cybersecurity, and Linux, and I'm familiar with the fundamentals of basic Web development, Python, and C/C++

 ### 🧐 Some Things About Me
 - 💼 Student at Dayananda Sagar College of Engineering
 - 🌐 Exists somewhere on [Linkedin](https://linkedin.com/in/suvanbanerjee).
 - 😄 Pronouns: He/His ♂️
-- 🖥️ Coding Environment: Light💡 + Music🎧
+- 🖥️ Coding Environment: Dark + Music🎧
 - ⚡ Fun facts: Speaks English, Hindi, Bengali.
 Codes using VScode and Sometimes NeoVim ❤️🐧.
-BTw I UsE ARcH!